 1. First, sanitize everything that will come in contact with your mead.
 You can use Star San, One Step Cleanser, or another sanitizer available from a homebrew shop.

 2. Mix the cider, honey, brown sugar, and dates in a food-grade bucket, making sure to blend them thoroughly.
 Add water if needed to reach a total volume of 5 gallons.
-Some recipes call for boiling the honey, but this causes the honey to lose its natural antimicrobial and antibacterial properties as well as some of the delicious flavor and aromatics.
+Some recipes call for boiling the honey, but this causes the honey to lose some of the delicious flavor and aromatics.
 I prefer to leave the honey raw, but if you are concerned about sanitation, then heat the cider and honey mixture to a temperature of 150 degrees and hold it there for 10 minutes.

 3. Add yeast energizer, yeast nutrient, and yeast to the honey and cider blend according to the directions on the packages.
 Mix vigorously to add oxygen and aerate the must.
 Yeast needs plenty of oxygen in order to reproduce and create a healthy fermentation.